 - Outfest Executive Director, Damien S. Navarro."

 "The 23-minute film looks beyond traditional representation and seeks to examine the inner lives of those less thought of so that it might hold up a mirror to society.
 With a feeling that is ancient, the treatment of the film is contemporary.
 “I hope we have managed to create a world that looks through the lensof the oppressed, in a language that is personal to us.
-And I hopet he film raises the same emotions that we felt while making it,” Asawari states.
+And I hopet he film raises the same emotions that we felt while making it,” Asawari states."

 "Excited about an Indian film being part of the line-up this year, Kennedy added, "It will take the perspective of the Indian LGBTIQ+ individuals to global audiences and connect them with people across borders.
 The range of emotions across this year’s line-up underlines the need for more love and togetherness in the world."